BlazOrazem/sanitizer/readme.md

 Sanitizer
 =========

-Sanitizer is a package convenient for validating and sanitizing proper names (names of persons, places, or certain special things), email addresses, URLs etc.
+Sanitizer is a package convenient for sanitizing proper names (names of persons, places, or certain special things), email addresses, URLs etc.

 General features
 ----------------

  * Converts proper names (names of persons, places, or certain special things) to sanitized CamelCase format
- * Validates and converts email addresses to sanitized lower-cased email format
+ * Converts email addresses to sanitized lower-cased email format
  * Converts a string of characters to sanitized URL format